Usamapuri/CS162/session5_1/README.md

 assume a finite-sized list of automata.
 You can also choose the simplest initialization for your automaton.

 3. Using your code from the previous session on creating a `ClockIterator`, write test code for the situations given below.

-        a.
-The first thing returned from a `ClockIterator` should be the string  "00:00".
+    1. The first thing returned from a `ClockIterator` should be the string  "00:00".
-        b.
-The 60th thing returned  from a `ClockIterator` should be the string "00:59".
+    2. The 60th thing returned  from a `ClockIterator` should be the string "00:59".
-        c.
-The 61st thing returned  from a `ClockIterator` should be the string "01:00".
+    3. The 61st thing returned  from a `ClockIterator` should be the string "01:00".
-        d.
-The 1440th thing returned  from a `ClockIterator` should be the string "23:59"
+    4. The 1440th thing returned  from a `ClockIterator` should be the string "23:59".
+    5. The 1441st thing returned  from a `ClockIterator` should be the string "00:00".

 4. Think about the subsystem for the final project that you are working on.
 What unit tests could you write to test the functionality of that system.